๐Ÿ“š More on this topic: Best Models for Coding ยท Best Models for Writing ยท VRAM Requirements

 Here’s what to download depending on your GPU.

-Best Models by VRAM Tier
+Best models by VRAM tier

-VRAMModelQuantSpeed (est.)Best For
+VRAMModelQuantSpeed (est.)Best for

-8 GBLlama 3.1 8BQ4_K_M~38 tok/sProven, widest tool support
+8 GBLlama 3.1 8BQ4_K_M~38 tok/sWidest ecosystem support

 24 GBMistral Small 3.1 (24B)Q4_K_M~30-50 tok/sFastest at this tier, multimodal

-48 GB+Llama 3.3 70BQ4_K_M~8-12 tok/sBest instruction following
+48 GB+Llama 3.3 70BQ4_K_M~8-12 tok/sBest instruction following at 70B

 โ†’ Check what fits your hardware with our Planning Tool.